The Foundation had to deal with several technology challenges in connection with its role out of its V’ice Micro-Franchise model

 V'ike: last mile transport

-The last mile has always been a challenge for any social Venture attempting to impact the BoP.
+The last mile has always been a challenge for any social venture attempting to impact the BoP.
 Delivery of products and services to the poor where they reside is key but often highly expensive and difficult to navigate.
-So to deal with the last mile delivery problem the Foundation developed the V’ike a three wheel recumbent bike that is pedaled (thus totally carbon neutral) and can carry up to 350 lb of goods.
-To instill “home ownership pride” and create local jobs, the V’ike is engineered and manufactured in Haiti.
+To deal with the last mile delivery problem, the Foundation developed the V’ike a three wheel recumbent bike that is pedaled (thus totally carbon neutral) and can carry up to 350 lb of goods.
+To instill “homeownership pride” and create local jobs, the V’ike is engineered and manufactured in Haiti.
 Electrification for the V’ike is on the Foundation’s drawing board.

-The Foundation invented and designed a poor man’s refrigerator which utilizes sheet metal and insulation made from Styrofoam that litters the streets of Haiti.
-The V’ice Box keeps ice cold in the back of the V’ike and a smaller version keeps ice cold when it is sold in schools and in neighborhoods as part of V’ice standalone MicroFranchises.
+The Foundation invented and designed a poor man’s refrigerator that utilizes sheet metal and insulation made from the Styrofoam that litters the streets of Haiti.
+The V’ice Box keeps ice cold in the back of the V’ike and a smaller version keeps ice cold when it is sold in schools and in neighborhoods as part of V’ice standalone micro-franchises.

 To accommodate the lack of steady electrical power in Haiti, the Foundation is currently working with partners to develop a carbon free ice block freezing technology.